 If you have a VPN connection configured on your Firewalla and you're using Unbound, you can now send DNS requests over VPN instead of your ISP to protect your privacy further.

 To select a VPN connection for Unbound, go to DNS Service -> Unbound -> DNS over VPN, turn on DNS over VPN, select a VPN, and save.

 10. Port Forwarding via specified WAN or VPN (Requires box version 1.975)

 You can now specify a WAN or a VPN interface to do port forwarding.
 When setting up port forwarding, the interface will be set to all WAN interfaces by default.
 You can change this to any specific WAN or VPN client interface.

 AnyConnect VPN is not supported as of box version 1.975.

 11. Smart Queue - CAKE (Purple Only.
-Requires early access box and app)
+Requires early access box)

 When Smart Queue is turned on, Firewalla uses active queue management methods to help you reduce network congestion and improve end-to-end latency.
 With box release 1.975, in addition to FQ_Codel, we've added a queue type CAKE.
 To switch to CAKE, tap Smart Queue on the box's main screen, tap Queue Type, select CAKE and save.

-- CAKE is only supported on Firewalla Purple for now, requiring both the box and app to be in the early access version.
+- CAKE is only supported on Firewalla Purple for now, requiring the box to be in the early access version.